The Top Wine Judging Panels

-Top Wine SA seeks consensus among the experts over time and in various forums, showcasing the results of respected panel tastings where the judges aren’t told the names of the wines, their origin or how much they cost.
+Top Wine SA seeks consensus among the experts over time and in various forums, showcasing the results of respected panel tastings where the judges aren’t told the names of the wines or where they are from.
 Reviews by individual critics do not have a bearing on the SA Wine and Cellar Classifications – nor do the results of various questionable wine competitions.
 For information about the SA wine ratings that count, see below.
 For examples of those that don’t, click here.

 Published by Getaway magazine in January/February, ‘Best Value Wines’ is the culmination of an annual competition for wines on sale in South Africa at below a stipulated price ceiling.
 The wines are rated according to a 5 Star system and Value Awards are presented in various categories according to wine types and varieties.
 For more info click here.